iwoithe/Pretzel/README.md

 ## Help

-Documentation is (still) being worked on.
+Documentation is being worked on.
 For the meantime, just open an issue on GitLab/GitHub.